 (b) a cessation of employment initiated by the worker, which resulted from the worker's absence from work without an employer-approved leave of absence for:

-(i) seven or more consecutive work days due to a physical or mental condition, which prevented the worker from performing the essential functions of the job with or without a reasonable accommodation; or
+(i) five or more consecutive work days due to a physical or mental condition, which prevented the worker from performing the essential functions of the job; or

 (ii) three or more consecutive work days without the employer's permission for any other reason.